Can I qualify for disability if I have Alopecia?

 In some cases, alopecia may be considered a disability under the Americans with Disabilities Act (ADA) if it substantially limits a major life activity such as self-care, walking, or working.
 However, this determination would depend on the individual circumstances and the severity of the condition.

-It’s important to note that people with alopecia may experience emotional and psychological distress as a result of their condition, such as anxiety and depression, which can also impact their ability to carry out daily activities.
+People with alopecia may experience emotional and psychological distress as a result of their condition, such as anxiety and depression disability, which can also impact their ability to carry out daily activities.
 Therefore, accommodations and support should be provided to help individuals with alopecia to manage their condition and overcome any limitations it may cause.

 What Is Alopecia Areata?